 Pay attention to the basics.
-It’s not flashy or exciting, but, in my opinion, it’s highly effective.
+It’s not exciting, but, in my opinion, it’s highly effective.
 You may have noticed this principle practiced in the sports field, where the top performers continue to work on the fundamentals.

 For example, is getting meetings to start on time an issue in your office?